streamich/nmsg-rpc/README.md

-For security reasons `<iframe/>`s are sandboxed and the only communication mechanism with them is through `.postMessage()` method, obviously that way your messages are sent out of order and you have to keep track of them somehow to, for example, create a request/response functionality, we use `rpc.Router` to solve this for use.
+For security reasons `<iframe/>`s are sandboxed and the only communication mechanism with them is through `.postMessage()` method, obviously that way your messages are sent out of order and you have to keep track of them somehow to, for example, create a request/response functionality, we use `rpc.Router` to solve this.

 One thing to remember is that `.postMessage()` method in some browsers can only send `string` messages, so we use `JSON.stringify` and `JSON.parse` to serialize our objects.